Eisenhower Matrix for Project Managers

 DO FIRST

-• Resolve a critical blocker for the development team
+• Resolve critical blocker preventing team progress

 PLAN THIS WEEK

-• Proactive risk assessment and mitigation planning
+• Conduct proactive risk assessment and mitigation planning

-• Review and refine the long-term project roadmap
+• Review and refine long-term project roadmap

 DELEGATE

-• Send out routine status update emails
+• Send routine status update to distribution list

 • Update project documentation with minor changes